TobikoData/sqlmesh/docs/guides/validate_model.md

 ### Previewing changes using the `plan` command

-To preview changes using `plan`, enter the `sqlmesh plan dev` command.
+To preview changes using `plan`, enter the `sqlmesh plan <environment name>` command.

-SQLMesh will then run the `plan` command on your `dev` environment and show you whether any downstream models are impacted by your changes.
+SQLMesh will then run the `plan` command on your `<environment name>` environment and show you whether any downstream models are impacted by your changes.
 If so, SQLMesh will prompt you to classify the changes as [Breaking](/../concepts/plans#breaking-change) or [Non-Breaking](/../concepts/plans#non-breaking-change) before applying the changes.

 For more information, refer to [plans](/concepts/plans).